Cmoney12/VegaVoice/README.md

 ![alt text](/resources/vega_logo.png)

-Voip application using Qt5, Bson, Sqlite3, PortAudio, and Boost Asio.
+Voip application using Qt5, Bson, Sqlite3, PortAudio, opus, and Boost Asio.

 Uses a sip like protocol and works in conjunction with: